Great Kills Park Community Involvement

 Gateway wants your input!

-Gateway is moving to clean up Great Kills Park from radioactive contamination as required by the federal "Superfund" law (or CERCLA).
+Gateway is moving to clean up radioactive contamination from Great Kills Park as required by the Comprehensive Environmental Response, Compensation and Liability Act (or CERCLA).
 Community involvement is a necessary part of the process.

 Citizens will have a number of opportunities to learn more about the project as well as review and comment upon proposed cleanup actions.